Jessica Wulf

 Jessica Yuri Wulf (ウルフ ジェシカ 結吏, Wulf Jessica Yuri) is a Japanese footballer who plays for Vancouver Rise FC in the Northern Super League.

 Early life

 Wulf played youth football with AC Todoroki and Nippon TV Tokyo Verdy Menina.
 In January 2023, she won the Japan U18 league title, making the winning save in a penalty shootout.

 Club career

 In December 2023, Wulf was promoted to the Nippon TV Tokyo Verdy Beleza first team.
 In June 2024, she signed an extension for another season.
 She did not appear in any WE League matches, but made three appearances in the Empress's Cup with Nippon TV Tokyo Menina.

 In February 2025, she signed with Vancouver Rise FC of the Northern Super League.
 In September 2025, she joined the Vancouver Rise FC Academy for the 2025–26 CONCACAF W Champions Cup.
+She made her professional debut for the Rise on 18 May 2026, featuring in the club's first win of the 2026 season, a 2–1 victory against Halifax Tides FC.

 International career

 In November 2021, Wulf was called up to a training camp with the Japan U16.
 In 2022, Wulf represented Japan U17 at the 2022 FIFA U-17 Women's World Cup.
 In September 2023, she was invited to a training camp with the Japan U19.
 In 2024, Wulf represented Japan U20 at the 2024 FIFA U-20 Women's World Cup.